What is a Clerical Library Assistant?

 |District of Columbia||$50,420|

-What Tools & Technology do Clerical Library Assistants Use?
+Tools & Technologies Used by Clerical Library Assistants

 - Microsoft Excel

 - Microsoft Office

 - Microsoft Access